KinsonDigital/.github/archive/pull-request-templates/feature-to-prod-pr-template.md

 - [ ] All tests passed locally.
   - This is required because unit tests might pass locally but not in the CI environment during the status check process or vice-versa.
   - Tests might pass on the developer's machine but not necessarily on the code reviewer's machine.
-  - Status checks run for this pull request when merging into the **_master_** branch.
+  - Status checks run for this pull request when merging into the **_main_** branch.
 These status checks run every time a change is pushed to the pull request.
 These checks validate version syntax, tagging, builds, unit tests, and more.